Ridemakerz: Company information

 Ridemakerz is a limited liability company.
 It was founded in 2007 in St. Louis, Missouri and moved to Rancho Santa Margarita, California in 2009.
 There are currently 8 locations.
 The main financier is investor Norman Pozez.
 Build-A-Bear owns about 25% of the company.
 In 2010, it opened a warehouse and distribution center in Valencia, California (using the same system as Build-A-Bear) and moving its headquarters to Irvine, California.
 There are approximately 250 employees nationwide and 16 employees at its headquarters.
 In 2018, 2 new stores were opened.

+Special edition

+The company holds licenses to make the character of disney cars and cars 2 included Lighting Mcqueen, Mater, Sally, Franscesco Bernoulli, Finn Mcmissile, etc.